-When giving birth in hospital, mothers will receive oxytocin by intravenous infusion to “help the contractions along and make the labour shorter”.
-It is also continued after the birth to prevent postpartum hemorrhage.
+When giving birth in hospital, almost all mothers will receive oxytocin by intravenous infusion to “help the contractions along and make the labour shorter”.
+The oxytocin infusion is also continued after the birth to prevent postpartum hemorrhage.
 Mothers labouring at home will not usually receive oxytocin during the labour but will receive a single injection of oxytocin after the birth, to prevent hemorrhage.

 We know that having the baby skin to skin immediately after the birth and having the baby suckle at the breast at birth releases oxytocin naturally from the mother’s pituitary and decreases the risk of postpartum hemorrhage naturally.

 Are there concerns about using oxytocin?

 This study by Jonas W, et al. Effects of Intrapartum Oxytocin Administration and Epidural Analgesia on the Concentration of Plasma Oxytocin and Prolactin, in Response to Suckling During the Second Day Postpartum Breastfeeding Medicine 2009;4:70-82, suggests that oxytocin infusion does indeed cause problems.
 The authors state: “Oxytocin infusion decreased endogenous oxytocin levels dose-dependently”, and “Epidural analgesia in combination with oxytocin infusion influenced endogenous oxytocin levels negatively”